2016 Millton Te Arai Chenin Blanc

-With aromas of fresh lime zest and fragrant gardenias, this wine is taut and vibrant in a way that will show its’ maturity over a very long period of time.
-Flavours of fine wool and bush honey are enhanced by quince and ripe bouche pear aromas with a tingling aftertaste.
+With aromas of fresh lime zest, white peach and fragrant gardenias, flavours of fine wool and bush honey are enhanced by quince and ripe bouche pear aromas with a waxy tingling aftertaste.
+The balance of acidity with subtle sweetness makes an approachable wine at a young age and showing a huge potential for ageing.

 The Te Arai vineyard is five kilometres from the sea.
 "Te Arai" roughly translates to “the place where you pause before going on towards the land of eternal sunshine.”
 Quite appropriate for this wine, I thought.
 This maritime proximity underlies the wine’s unique South Pacific style.
 The silt soils give fragrance while the occasional incidence of botrytis, generated by the autumnal mists from the Te Arai stream, give complex texture, body and a sense of sweetness to the wine.
 In the Loire Valley of France, Chenin Blanc produces powerful wines of a similar character, which we refer to as our touchstone.